What are you waiting for?

 On average, transcatheter

-aortic valve replacement is a
+aortic valve implantation is a

 Can a heart valve be replaced without open heart surgery?

-Explore how TAVR works
+Explore how TAVI works

 Free TAVR info kit